 NRS - refers to Nevada Revised Statutes.

-Persons with Disabilities - includes both children and adults with a physical or mental (intellectual or developmental) impairment that substantially limits one or more of the major life activities of the person.
+Persons with Disabilities - includes both children and adults with a physical or mental (intellectual, emotional, cognitive or developmental) impairment that substantially limits one or more of the major life activities of the person.

 SILC Role – Develop the SPIL, monitor review and evaluate the implementation of the SPIL, meet regularly, open meetings, reports including 704 Report for SPIL fulfillment portion of 704 report Part I, coordinate activities with other entities in the state that provide services similar to or complementary to independent living services such as entities that facilitate the provision for provide long-term community-based services and supports to avoid duplication of services.